Vedanta Resources

 Positive: Massive investment commitment ($1.5B) creates jobs and government revenue.
 KCM revival addresses stranded mineral resources.
 Explicit Lobito Corridor alignment.

-Concerns: Vedanta's track record includes the 2019 Zambia seizure, the 2018 Tuticorin smelter shootings (India), and the Sterlite Copper controversy.
-Environmental management at KCM has historically been poor.
-Concrete Pipe Industries (Zambia) community water contamination allegations.
+Concerns: Vedanta's record includes the 2019 Zambia dispute, the 2018 Tuticorin smelter shootings in India, the Sterlite Copper controversy, and historic KCM pollution litigation and community allegations.
 Whether commitments translate to actual investment requires monitoring.

 Lobito Corridor Rating: Pending formal assessment